Homeowner Tax Breaks: Recent Developments

 - tax credits for first-time and some returning homebuyers (since expired)

-- a continuation of the mortgage insurance deduction, and
+- a continuation of the private mortgage insurance (PMI) deduction, and

 - elimination of a tax loophole for owners of vacation or rental homes.